2014 NCAA Division I women's basketball championship game: Starting lineups

 Of the ten starting players for both teams, eight were eventually drafted in a WNBA draft.
-Three players - Notre Dame's Kayla McBride and UConn's Bria Hartley and Stefanie Dolson - were selected in the first round of the 2014 draft, which immediately followed the conclusion of the 2013–14 season.
+Three players – Notre Dame's Kayla McBride and UConn's Bria Hartley and Stefanie Dolson – were selected in the first round of the 2014 draft, which immediately followed the conclusion of the 2013–14 season.
 Notre Dame's Jewell Loyd and UConn's Kaleena Mosqueda-Lewis were both first round picks in 2015, while UConn's Breanna Stewart and Moriah Jefferson were first round picks in 2016.
 The last of the game's starting players to be drafted was Notre Dame's Lindsay Allen, who was a second round pick in 2017.

 Game summary

-The game's tip-off was controlled by UConn, who scored their first points of the contest ten seconds later.
+UConn controlled the game's tip-off and scored their first points of the contest ten seconds later.
 Both offenses got out to a strong start, with both teams holding leads within the first five minutes of the game and combining for 16 points with 15 minutes to play in the opening half.
 With just over five minutes elapsed, a Stefanie Dolson layup broke an 8–8 tie to give UConn back the lead; the Huskies would hold this lead for the remainder of the game.
 Dolson's layup was the second field goal in what would become a 14–0 Huskies run that gave them a 22–8 lead with eleven minutes to play.
 Trailing by 13 at the halfway point of the first half, the Fighting Irish were able to narrow the Huskies' lead to as few as six points over the next few minutes, but UConn was able to hold the lead steady and go into halftime with the score 45–38.
 Entering the second half leading by seven, UConn jumped out to a 10–2 run, spurred by field goals from Kaleena Mosqueda-Lewis, Bria Hartley, Breanna Stewart, and Stefanie Dolson.
-Trailing 40–55, Notre Dame's Kayla McBride made a two-point jumper with just over fifteen minutes to play, narrowing the deficit to thirteen, but UConn's offense did not let up, as they reapplied pressure and increased the lead to 21 points with 12 minutes to play.
+Trailing 55–40, Notre Dame's Kayla McBride made a two-point jumper with just over fifteen minutes to play, narrowing the deficit to thirteen, but UConn's offense did not let up, as they reapplied pressure and increased the lead to 21 points with 12 minutes to play.
 The teams largely traded baskets for the next few minutes, with the margin hovering around the 20-point mark and peaking at 24 with just under four minutes to play.
 Notre Dame made no serious attempt to stop the clock, via fouls or any other method, and the game ended with UConn the victors, 79–58.
 With their victory, UConn broke the NCAA Division I record with their ninth national championship.